Co-enrollment: History

-Benefits
+Benefits and drawbacks

 Co-enrollment programs seek to fill gaps in special schools and mainstream programs.
 Like in special schools, Deaf role models and sign language are given a key role in the educational day.
 They also wish to take advantage of the academic standards found in mainstream settings.
 Families are encouraged to learn sign together and deaf and hearing students learn how to advocate for each other and think about inclusion in both academic and social contexts.